chunlee-thong/localization_generator/README.md

 Generate json localization file from excel sheet

+This app is intended to use to easy_localization package, but you can aslo use it with another localization package with json base file.

 ## How to use

 - create an excel sheet and rename sheet's name to **Translation**

-- Create a data structure like below or you can check file **translation_example.xlsx** in this repo
+- Create sheet data structure like below or you can check file **translation_example.xlsx** in this repo

 | Key         | en-US       | km-KH   | es-ES          | th-TH | vi-VN  |
 | ----------- | ----------- | ------- | -------------- | ----- | ------ |